flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 This route consisted of exploiting `SAFE_FIRM` and was described in earlier tutorials:

 1. **unSAFE_MODE**: Users can boot into Safe Mode by pressing a combination of buttons during the console's boot, the alternative firmware then enables the user to perform a system update, which is useful for repairing the console.
 Well, zoogie discovered that the proxy settings can be overflowed [@anti_piracy-unsafe_mode].
-Hence, providing user-land execution within Safe Mode.
+Hence, providing userland execution within Safe Mode.
 2. **safehax**: a port of 'firmlaunch-hax' to work under SAFE_FIRM.
 Nintendo originally patched it with system update `9.5.0` released in February 2015 [@anti_piracy-9_5].
 Yet, SAFE_FIRM is an immutable replica of the factory firmware, and thus it features old exploits NATIVE_FIRM once _enjoyed_.
     1. **firmlaunch-hax**: When the firmware is booting, the ARM9 stores the firmware's header in FCRAM for verifying and then parsing.
 With the help of a race condition, execution can take control of the ARM9, so the boot9strap installer can be launched.
 Nintendo fixed this by keeping the header in ARM9 RAM instead, although this stayed unpatched on SAFE_FIRM.